sidrashahbaz/specs/party-registeration/Readme.md

 2. Module Perspective
 ---------------------
 PRS is a subsystem of the SEMR which provides functionality of management of provider (personnel) and organization demographics internally and also used to connect the sources systems with centralized registry by communicating provider/provider organization information.
 In addition, secondary sources can also communicate provider information with centralized registry if the information is not available from the primary sources.
 Secondary sources are organizations that supply ancillary information about individual health care practitioners.
 Any details of an external system are out of scope of this document.
-The figure #1 shows decomposition of PRS on the functionality areas and the supported external systems.
+The following figure shows decomposition of PRS on the functionality areas and the supported external systems.

 ![prs-architecture](https://f.cloud.github.com/assets/5391320/1225168/8fa7de4c-275f-11e3-9712-daafb4126ce9.png)